perigrin/the-room/menu/cv.md

 ##### Attention to Detail

+* Handled the administrative, business, and legal aspects for the company for 10 years.
-* Worked on testable infrastructure deployment using Ansible.
+* Build a testable infrastructure deployment using Ansible.
-* Worked on implementing a combat system for a turn based online MMORPG written in Perl.
+* Implemented a combat system for a turn based online MMORPG written in Perl.

 ##### Customer Service

-* Handled the administrative, business, and legal aspects for the company, including finding new contracts, tracking invoices, and assigning work.
+* Identified recruited, and mainted new customers and employees.
+* Managed the team re-developing the content managent application for an Alexa Top 100 video on demand website using Perl's Catalyst (comparable to Ruby on Rails) and MySQL.

 ##### Oral Communication

 * Happy Campers: Lessons Learned From Scouting's Premiere Leadership Course